 All elective ophthalmology surgery and non urgent procedures remain limited due to the coronavirus.

 Ophthalmology and Optometry have now moved back into the eye clinic in Chancellors wing having temporarily moved out from Monday the 6th of April 2020 to release space for the emergency department.

 The Ophthalmology team continues to provide emergency eye care, in the Acute referral clinics (ARC) which are being delivered from the refractive unit (St. James's Laser Vision) next to the main eye clinic at the St. James's University hospital site at present.

-The Paediatric ophthalmology and orthoptic team are delivering urgent care in reduced clinics throughout the week from the Orthoptic and Children's eye clinic at St. James's University Hospital (St. James's Multi Speciality Outpatients).
+The Paediatric ophthalmology and orthoptic team are delivering care in reduced clinics throughout the week from the Orthoptic and Children's eye clinic at St. James's University Hospital (St. James's Multi Speciality Outpatients).